 - Plenty of free and secure parking is available directly in front of the office.

-- We carry a variety of rods, reels, and tackle so you don’t need to bring anything.
-(If you prefer a left-hand reel please let us know at least a day before the trip.)
+- We carry a variety of rods, reels, and tackle, so you don’t need to bring anything.

 - Each boat has a bathroom on board that is primarily to be used as a urinal.
 We understand that sometimes nature calls, but we highly encourage you to take care of your “daily business” onshore.
 The vessels’ toilets are not designed to handle heavy loads if you catch my drift!